 AARC also operates on APRS (Automated Position Reporting System) and supports

 APRS as a local APRS I-GATE in the South Central Alaska Region.

-In the Anchorage area are I-Gates at KL7AIR-10 on Elmendorf AFB and KL5E-10 in Eagle River.
+In the Anchorage area the I-Gate is KL7AIR-10 on Elmendorf AFB.

 An I-Gate relays APRS position data to the various websites like APRS.FI or FINDU.COM.